 KOEL NOTIONS · NEWSLETTER · FREE POSTCARDS

-Three times a week.
+Two times a week.
 One thing worth knowing.
 Always a good open.

 Let KOEL surprise you a few times a week.
 With KOEL Notions you receive free, bite-sized reads into your inbox … a maker you need to know, a yarn find worth chasing, a word that will make your craft group laugh, or a take you'll be thinking about all weekend.
 The yarn world, curated and delivered.